walidbenf/TP-LPS/README.md

 Integration of the model of the restaurant "Ce soir".
 You will find textures for the background of the header here: [cg_texture](http://www.textures.com/browse/bare/45356).

 The images are in the img folder.
-To be rearranged in the hierarchy.
 For the log you will use the file cerf.svg.
 Well done !

 ### TP03
-Integration of the model of the shop "Ma Boutique"
+Integration of the model of the shop "Ma Boutique".
+The images are in the img folder.